maucaro/gcpvmsnap/README.md

 # gcpvmsnap

-Google App Engine Node project that creates periodic (cron-based) snapshots of VM's persistent disks.
+Google App Engine Node.js project that creates periodic (cron-based) snapshots of VM's persistent disks.
 Periodic purges of old snapshots is also supported.

 ### Description